crowsonkb/deep_dream/README.md

     - [openexrpython](https://github.com/jamesbowman/openexrpython), installed from git master instead of 1.2.0 from PyPI, for OpenEXR export. (`pip install -U git+https://github.com/jamesbowman/openexrpython`)
     - [tifffile](https://pypi.python.org/pypi/tifffile) from PyPI for float32 TIFF export.
 - Pre-trained Caffe models (run `get_models.sh`; see [Models](#models) section).

-This implementation of Deep Dream is able to divide the gradient ascent step into tiles if a too-large image is being processed.
-By default, any image larger than 512x512 will be divided into tiles no larger than 512x512.
-The tile seams are obscured by applying a random shift on each gradient ascent step (this also greatly improves the image quality by summing over the translation dependence inherent to the neural network architecture).

 Python 3.5 build tips
 ---------------------